mlamsey/stretch-caregiving-class/README.md

 ```

 ### Moving the Robot: Joint Commands
 Basic motion of the joints of the Stretch can be achieved using the method `self.move_to_pose({"joint_name" : value})`.
 The dictionary of joint names and target positions can contain multiple joint names, and will move to all of the target values in the dictionary at the same time.
-The list of possible `joint_name` values is given below. `value` is in SI units: meters for joint motion and base translation, and degrees for revolute joints and base rotation.
+The list of possible `joint_name` values is given below. `value` is in SI units: meters for joint motion and base translation, and radians for revolute joints and base rotation.

 __Head Joints__:
 * `joint_head_pan`